 Land degradation is a global problem, affecting about a quarter of the world’s land area (FAO, 2013) and impacts one out of three people (UNCCD, 2013), compromising welfare levels of populations that heavily depend on natural resources.

-The 6th Workshop of the IUCLAND project will be realized on 6th October 2017 starting at 12.00 CET.
-The workshop, that will be held in remote mode via Webex, will be dedicated to the topic "Critical issues in land protection in the Mediterranean agri-environments".
+The 10th IUCLAND workshop will be realized on 15th December starting at 9.00 CET.
+The workshop, that will be realized in remote mode via Webex, will be dedicated to the topic "Biotechnological approach in solution of problems of land degradation".